stealthsoftwareinc/safrn/doc/wiki/design/crypto/compare.md

 ### Introduction

-The following protocols are used for PSO, as well as in our ridge regression protocol.
-This is also described in [#72](https://gitlab.stealthsoftwareinc.com/stealth/safrn/-/issues/72).
+The following protocols are used for PSO, as well as in our regression protocol.

 The cost of all protocols are described for a computation done by $`m`$ parties with a prime $`p`$ that is $`\ell`$ bits long.

-See also the related [modular conversion protocols](bitconv).
+See also the related [modular conversion protocols](/doc/wiki/design/crypto/bitconv.md).

 ### Protocols